odin-lang/odin-lang.org/content/news/declaration-syntax.md

 }
 ```

 Another wonderful aspect of the ability to read-left-to-right is that more complex types are easier to comprehend.
-Transliteration the C examples for the procedure pointers into the analogous procedure variables in Odin:
+Transliterating the C examples for the procedure pointers into the analogous procedure variables in Odin:

 ```odin
 qp: proc(pp: proc(x: int, y: int) -> int, b: int) -> int